• About Us

 Ladybird Atlas 2025

-The National Biodiversity Data Centre in collaboration with the Centre for Environmental Data and Recording (CEDaR) is initiating a Ladybird Atlas 2025 project.
-The Ladybird Atlas 2025 project has two overarching objectives.
-First, to increase the amount of observation of ladybirds in order to produce more comprehensive distribution maps for all 19 species of ladybird.
+The Ladybird Atlas 2025 Project is a collaboration between the National Biodiversity Data Centre and the Centre for Environmental Data and Recording (CEDaR).
+The atlas project has two overarching objectives.
+First, to increase the amount of observation of ladybirds in order to produce more comprehensive distribution maps for our species of ladybirds.
 And second, to improve knowledge of habitat preferences of the different species of ladybird.
-It is really easy to help with the Ladybird Atlas 2025 project.
-If you see a ladybird and are sure of its identification please submit your sightings through Ireland’s Citizen Science Portal.

 7-Spot Ladybird (Coccinella septempunctata)- Oisín Duffy